riklauder/ProjectMokman/src/README.md

 >* relies on running node mapgen.js > randommap.lay to output a template map

-mapgen.cpp
->initial draft with Map.h to manage random map creation

 mapgen.js
->script used to generate random maps in JS modified slightly to accomodate project.
-Most transformation happens in mapTransform.cpp*
+>script used to generate random maps. modified to accomodate project.
+Output is then transformed using mapTransform.cpp compiled as mapt*

 mokman.bat